-Roger Kershaw - Head of Military, Maritime, Transport and Family History
+Roger Kershaw - Head of of Audience Delivery

-Roger Kershaw joined The National Archives in 1986 and is now the Head of Military, Maritime, Transport and Family records for the Advice and Records Knowledge department.
+Roger Kershaw joined The National Archives in 1986 and is the Head of Audience Delivery for the Advice and Records Knowledge department.

-Roger has over 20 years' experience in researching records at The National Archives and other archives.
-He has published five books: Immigrants and Aliens - a guide to sources on UK immigration and citizenship, Emigrants and Expats - a guide to sources on UK emigration and residents overseas, Family History On The Move, New Lives for Old - the story of Britain's child migrants, and Migration Records.
-He regularly appears at British genealogy fairs promoting the work of The National Archives and has previously presented international papers in America and Australia.
+Roger has an MA in Archives and Records Management from University College London and over 30 years' experience in researching records at The National Archives and other archives.
+He has published five books: Immigrants and Aliens - a guide to sources on UK immigration and citizenship; Emigrants and expats - a guide to sources on UK emigration and residents overseas; Family history on the move; New lives for old - the story of Britain's child migrants; and Migration records.
+He regularly appears at British genealogy fairs promoting the work of The National Archives and has previously presented international papers in the United States, Canada, and Australia.

 William Spencer - Principal Records Specialist, Military, Maritime and Transport

 William Spencer is the Principal Military Specialist at The National Archives where he has worked since 1993.
 He served in the Royal Navy, including operational service in the Falklands in 1982, and holds an MA in War Studies from the prestigious Department of War Studies at King's College London.

 William is the author of the bestselling books Medals: the Researcher's Guide, Army Records, Air Force Records and Family History in the Wars.